Torann/laravel-4-assets/README.md

 #### v0.1.1 Alpha

 - Added the ability to add fingerprints to images
+- Added basic support for CDNs